grantcarthew/start-prototype/docs/design/design-records/dr-027-security-trust-model.md

 **Always latest from main branch:**
 - No commit SHA pinning in config
 - No git tag/release pinning
-- Users always get latest when running `start update`
+- Users always get latest when running `start assets update`
 - Matches DR-022 (assets from main branch)

 **No configuration options for:**